Upbeat music plays.

 Audio: Leanne — Wow, this thing’s really cool.

 Kevin — Yeah, this is Lertz from Lord of the Rings.
 Fun fact, he took 11 hours in a makeup chair to go through this epic transformation.
 A full foam latex bodysuit, contacts, teeth, hair — everything.
-An award-winning prosthetics team here at Wētā Workshop that actually created this guy.
+An award-winning prosthetics team here at Wētā Workshop actually created this guy.
 Pretty cool stuff.

 Leanne — Yeah, that is really cool.
-Should we go have a look at some other stuff.
+Should we go have a look at some other stuff?

 Visual: A succession of clips to music.